Applying for undergraduate study in 2021

 Resitting qualifications from 2020

-We can consider you if you are resitting some or all of their qualifications from 2020.
+We can consider you if you are resitting some or all of your qualifications from 2020 and expect to achieve new grades.
 We know that the circumstances for any awards in 2020 may not reflect your true ability, and as such, you will not be penalised for any lower results last year.

 Offer guarantee for students who received offers in 2020